SBHattarj/full-client-server-sveltekit/README.md

 Also you can import the wse to import the ws event instance which lets you emit events which can be handles on the handleWS hook

-Also it takes class instances as normal object normally.
+Also it takes class instances as normal objecta normally.

 You can make it able to serialize classes by giving it a serializer by using another exported function it's signature is as follows `addSerializerDeserializer(class, {serialize(class instance): "JSON.stringifiable object", deserialize("JSON.stringifiable object"): "class instance"})` this should be added to hook folder that is imported on both server and browser or somewhere else where the code runs before any and all code.
 Note that this is currently experimental and may not work as expected.